Frando/hyperswarm-rs/README.md

 - [ ] resolve all git dependencies
   - [ ] [hyperswarm-dht](https://github.com/datrs/hyperswarm-dht/tree/hyperspace) uses "hyperspace" as the default branch
   - [ ] [colmeia-hyperswarm-mdns](https://github.com/bltavares/colmeia) currently using master
   - [ ] [libutp-rs](https://github.com/Frando/libutp-rs/tree/feat/clone2).
-There is a crate from original author. but we use the branch linked. [crate link](https://crates.io/crates/libutp-rs)
+There is a crate from original author. but we use the branch linked. [crate link](https://crates.io/crates/libutp-rs). `libutp-rs` depends on `libutp-sys` but that crate fails to build.
+I made a PR to fix this [here](https://github.com/johsunds/libutp-sys/pull/1).
+But it has gone unnoticed.
+Options: fork and publish these, or, convert this project to a workspace and include them here with fixes.

 ## Installation
 ```sh